dylan-k/bestrew/writers-database_data-model.md

 | venue_note    | TEXT      | Notes about deadlines, preferences, etc.                  |

-## 3. Which works have you sent to which venues and what happened?
+## 3. What have you sent out?
+What happened?

 TABLE: Submissions
 DESCRIPTION: Each row describes a unique submission